 Flagging damage by cicadas inserting eggs into stems.

 The egg laying inside these slender twigs causes many to die off.
 They often wilt and hang down, while others may break off.
 The wilted and hanging branches are referred to as flagging.
 Cicadas are picky as to which tree (they don't disturb plants or ferns) they choose to insert their eggs in.
 They are usually 6 feet or more tall, mostly at the edge of mature woods, where's there some sun, and usually have pencil-sized stems to oviposit in.
 They tend to avoid lawn areas with small shrubs unless they're near mature woods.
 For those people who were around the last time cicadas emerged, they normally use the same places to try and lay eggs again.
 They don't like to use any evergreens, sumacs, pawpaws, many viburnums, euonymus, or Osage orange.
-Studies have shown that healthy trees don't show long term ill affects.
+Studies have shown that healthy trees don't show long term ill affects, even in orchards which have do not show any decrease in fruit yield.
 Think of it as natural pruning that has been going on for millennia.
 If you do want to be cautious, leave your tree planting until the fall.
 Or protect your trees with 1.0cm netting (but beware that this may trap birds and snakes), but make sure they don't get branches poking through, place only after egg laying has started (which is at the end of May early June around here), and remove then when the egg laying is done.
-Leaving it too long will affect the tree itself.
+Leaving it on too long will affect the tree itself through distortion of growth patterns and can lead to increase in diseases.
 It can also affect pollination efforts by other insects.
-One thing that did not help was the use of pesticides.
+One thing that did Not help was the use of pesticides.
 Studies have shown that this did not make a difference in egg laying.
 The young nymphs hatch out after 6-10 weeks and burrow underground to feed on tree roots for 17 years.

 Evidence of egg slits left by cicada ovipositor.